checkdroid/docs/index.rst

 ..
 CheckDroid documentation master file

-CheckDroid
+CheckDroid Docs
 ====================================================

-Welcome to CheckDroid Docs!
+Welcome to our docs site!
+Here you will find information about our tools and services for **creation** and **execution** of Android tests.

 .. toctree::